First Year Mathematics and Statistics

 Can I enrol in Advanced units if I haven't done HSC Mathematics Extension 2?

 This is not generally recommended.
-However, if you have a strong interest in mathematics you may apply to the Director of First Year Studies (Carslaw room 534) for permission to enrol.
+However, if you have a Band E4 in HSC Mathematics Extension 1 or equivalent and a strong interest in mathematics you may apply for departmental permission to enrol.

 How do I enrol in a bridging course?

-The Bridging Course website contains information on how to enrol.
+The Bridging Course website contains information on what is offered and how to enrol.

 I have failed a unit of study.
 What should I do now?
 Can I re-sit the exam?

 If the unit of study you have failed is a necessary requirement for your degree then you will need to repeat it.
-You can repeat the unit in summer school, or in semester 1 next year.
+If available, you can repeat the unit in summer school, or the next semester it is offered.
 It is not possible to re-sit the exam, nor are there any circumstances under which your mark can be changed to a pass.

 Where can I find solutions to past exam papers?

 Lecturers in a particular unit of study may or may not release solutions to past papers.
-If solutions are released, they will be posted on the unit webpage.
+If solutions are released, they will be posted on the unit webpage or on Canvas.
 Any enquiries about the release or otherwise of solutions should be made directly to your lecturer.
+You may discuss solutions in the discussion forum (Edstem available through Canvas).

 How can I find out more about a particular unit?

-The Junior Handbook has course descriptions for all units.
+The Junior Mathematics Handbook has course descriptions for all units.

 Also, each unit has its own website, which can be accessed from the Junior Mathematics webpage.
-There is an information sheet for each unit, available from the unit webpage.
+There is an information sheet for each unit, available from Canvas.
 The information sheet includes (for example) details of the assessment procedure, dates of assessment tasks and a week-by-week outline of the course material.

 Where can I find the timetable for a particular unit?

-The timetable for each unit is displayed on the web page for that unit.
+After the semester start, the timetable for each unit is displayed on the web page for that unit.
+You may be able to get some information on the timetable page.

 Can I attend a different tutorial from that shown on my timetable?